emm-jay-ahh/terminal_t1a3/README.md

     - Utilising subprocess library to invoke Linux Commands (Python Standard Library).
     - 2 options to choose from (a sub-menu is displayed)
         - Show All - Check Settings on all network interfaces
-            - This Will display all current network interfaces including virtual devices, if available.
+            - This Will display all current network interfaces, including virtual devices, if available.
         - Show Interface - Check Settings on a specific interface
-            - It requires the user to enter an interface name, it then will return the results for that interface only.
+            - It requires the user to enter an interface name; it then will return the results for that interface only.

 The idea is to be able to check network settings without opening another terminal or leaving this application to do so.
-Other tools current and future this application will house will require the user to know this type of information before tolls can be deployed correctly.l
+Other tools current and future this application will house will require the user to know this type of information before tolls can be deployed correctly.

 <br />

 3. Ping Host
     - Utilising subprocess library to invoke Linux Commands (Python Standard Library).
-    - Can ping internal hosts (e.g 192.168.1.50).
+    - Can ping internal hosts (e.g. 192.168.1.50).
-    - Can also ping externally (e.g www.google.com).
+    - Can also ping externally (e.g. www.google.com).
     - User is required to enter an IP or FQDN and then the number of ping packets to send.

-The idea here is to check that we have network access either internal or external or both.
+The idea here is to check that we have network access, either internal or external or both.
 Ping is a great tool for helping to troubleshoot network-related issues.
 The addition of a ping tool was to avoid having to open a new terminal or close the application to check for network connectivity.

 <br />

 4. Scan Network
-    - Utilising scapy library - A powerful and interactive packet manipulation program. (https://scapy.net/)
+    - Utilising scapy library - A powerful and interactive packet manipulation program.
-    - This is for local network use only (Connecting to a network externally over vpn will also work)
+    - This is for local network use only (Connecting to a network externally over VPN will also work)
-    - User can scan for a specific IP, however tool is for discovering all IPs on network
+    - User can scan for a specific IP.
+However, the tool is for discovering all IPs on a network

-The idea is to scan you whole network for connected devices and have them return the IP address of active hosts.
+The idea is to scan your whole network for connected devices and have them return the IP address of active hosts.
-Scan network is utilising the ARP protocol which is a layer 2 protocol of the OSI Model, also known as the Data Link layer.
+Scan network is utilising the ARP protocol, which is a layer 2 protocol of the OSI Model, also known as the Data Link layer.
 ARP is short for Address Resolution Protocol
-Scan Network is forwarding a broadcast packet to your Switch.
+Scan Network is forwarding a broadcast packet to your switch.
-The switch will then flood out of all connected ports the ARP request packet it received.
+The switch will then flood out of all connected ports the ARP request packet it just received.
-Any operatining devices connected will see this ARP packet request.
+Any operating devices connected will see this ARP packet request.
-The devices will then reply with a unicast packet stating, this is my MAC and this is my IP Address associated to that MAC.
+The devices will then reply with a unicast packet stating, this is my MAC, and this is my IP Address associated with that MAC.
 This information is then updated within the ARP Table on your system.